 Imperial College Business School – Imperial College London

-With roots dating back to the Great Exhibition of 1851, Imperial College has a long history of higher education.
-Imperial College’s Business School, the first iteration of which began in 1971 and gained legitimacy as the AMBA-accredited Management School in 1987, was named as such in 2008.
-As a part of Imperial College London, one of the finest science and technology institutions in the UK.
+With roots dating back to the Great Exhibition of 1851, Imperial College in London has a long history of higher education.
+Today, it is known as one of the finest science and technology institutions in the UK.

 In 1987, Imperial College’s Business School started as The AMBA-Accredited Management School.
 A couple of decades after that, in 2008, it earned its current title.
 The Business School operates at the heady intersection of business, science, technology, and medicine.

 Today, Imperial College Business School is amongst just one percent of business schools worldwide to have been accredited by the three largest business school accreditation associations: AACSB, AMBA, and European Quality Improvement System.
 In addition, Imperial is one of the first business schools to receive a department level Bronze Athena SWAN award from the Equality Challenge Unit (ECU).
 The award was in recognition of commitment to tackling gender inequality in higher education.

 Imperial College – London Location

 The Imperial College Business School is located in the heart of London.
 The campus lies minutes away from the city’s financial center, the museum district, Hyde Park, and Kensington Gardens.